-When springtail infestation shows up in your houseplants, let the soil dry before watering your plants.
+When springtail infestation shows up in your houseplants, let the potting soil dry before watering your plants.
 Springtails do not like dry soil, thus interrupting their habitat and reproduction cycle.
 Reducing the moisture problems can make the springtail infestation in your house temporary.
 Also consider watering from the bottom up by allowing plants to “wick up” water.

 Periodic Inspection And Removal

 Check for any springtail infestation around the edge of pots and exposed root crowns where these pests cluster.
-Inspecting pots and soils periodically and removing infested plants helps with springtail control by keeping their population down.
+Inspecting pots and potting soil periodically and removing infested plants helps with springtail control by keeping their population down.
 It also helps you discover other garden pests lurking in your house or property.

 Use Insect Growth Regulator Sprays